By the age of 21, regardless of sexual activity, all women need to begin seeing a gynecologist annually.

 A variety of information about breast cancer, early detection, treatment and more.

 The emotional, spiritual, and health issues during a pregnancy can seem overwhelming.
-At Abilene Christian University, we will make every effort to provide you with a supportive environment intended to assure caring, confidential, non-judgmental, professional assistance and to support others affected by the pregnancy as well.
+At Abilene Christian University, we will make every effort to provide you with a supportive environment to assure caring, confidential, non-judgmental, professional assistance and to support others affected by the pregnancy as well.
 There are many resources available to you that will assist you in continuing and completing your degree.

-The ACU Medical Clinic provides confidential free pregnancy testing.
+The ACU Medical Clinic provides confidential pregnancy testing.
 Call 325-674-2625 to make an appointment.
 The Medical Clinic can help arrange referrals with off-campus physicians, provide nutritional guidance, and answer questions about what to expect during pregnancy.

 Genital HPV and the New HPV Vaccine